sergeyklay/gstore/docs/usage.rst

 The example below will perform HTTP requests to GitHub API.
 In general, we'll need to obtain GitHub username, and to get a list of user's organizations.
-At the end Gstore will sync repositories of organizations via Git.
+At the end ``gstore`` will sync repositories of organizations via Git.

 .. code-block:: bash

    $ gstore --token "$TOKEN" ~/backup

-Unless you set the ``GSTORE_DIR`` environment variable and don't provide target directory, Gstore will sync all the repositories to current working directory.:
+Unless you set the ``GSTORE_DIR`` environment variable and don't provide target directory, ``gstore`` will sync all the repositories to current working directory.:

 .. code-block:: bash